ephemeralenvironments/ephemeralenvironments/CONTRIBUTING.md

 A maintainer will request changes if necessary.
 For content contributions, don't forget to add your name to the **Content Contributors** section at the bottom of the `.md` file.

+If you've found EphemeralEnvironments.io valuable, please give us a star on GitHub -- one star goes a long way and helps us grow our project and community!

 ## Contact

 For any questions regarding a particular issue or PR, tag [@nbeck415](https://github.com/nbeck415) in a comment.